abhicsmnnit/docker-compose-exercise/SOLUTION.md

 (You could have exposed the services on any other ports also.)

 ## But the Services Don't Talk To Each Other Right Now 🤔
 This will be covered in the next session.

+Therefore the ```depends_on``` property in the ```docker-compose.yml``` file can be ignored for now.
+This will come in handy when we'll make the services talk as the WebProPanel service will be using ProductService.

-So, just **Keep Calm & Play Around with Docker!**
+So, for now just **Keep Calm & Play Around with Docker!**

 See you in the session. :smiley: